Ecwid/ecwid-api-docs/README.md

 #Changelog

+## January 18, 2017
+- Added support for SEO-friendly URLs for Ecwid storefronts.
+[Learn more](https://developers.ecwid.com/api-documentation#seo-friendly-urls)
+- SEO-friendly URLs can be retrieved from Ecwid REST API for [products](https://developers.ecwid.com/api-documentation#products) and [categories](https://developers.ecwid.com/api-documentation#categories) URLs in URL field using `cleanUrls` request parameter.
+Also, it's possible to change the base storefront URL for such URLs using `baseUrl` request parameter.

 ## January 17, 2017
 - **NEW** Added `Ecwid.OnOrderPlaced()` event for Ecwid JavaScript API.
 It allows to get order details in storefront right after it's placed by customer.
 [Learn more](https://developers.ecwid.com/api-documentation#ecwid-onorderplaced)